tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <figcaption>Note the straight lines drawn between where you stop and resume painting again.</figcaption>
 </figure>

 The first point you lay connects to the top-left corner via a straight line.
 This is because `pmouseX` and `pmouseY` grabbed their last x/y coordinates on frame 1 before your moused reached into the display window -- hence, the line's initial position of (0,0).
-Also, if you paint for a bit then release the mouse button, then click again to paint elsewhere, a straight line is drawn from where you last left-off to your new starting position.
-While the mouse button is lifted, the `draw()` code ceases to execute, so `pmouseX` and `pmouseY` hold coordinates captured prior to the loop's suspension.
+Also, if you paint for a bit then release the mouse button, then click again to paint elsewhere, the app draws a straight line from where you last left-off to your new starting position.
+While the mouse button is raised, the `draw()` code ceases to execute, so `pmouseX` and `pmouseY` hold coordinates captured prior to the loop's suspension.
 Make the necessary adjustments to resolve these bugs:

 {% highlight py %}
 def draw():